Company restructuration in Thailand: Legal framework, procedures, and strategic benefits for foreign and local businesses

 What does “Company Restructuration” mean under Thai Law?

-Under Thai law, company restructuration refers to any legally significant modification of a company’s structure that affects its share capital, ownership, governance, assets, or legal existence.
-The Civil and Commercial Code does not provide a single definition of restructuration; instead, it regulates various legal mechanisms through which restructuration may occur.
+Under Thai law, company restructuring refers to modifications in a company’s structure that affect share capital, ownership, governance, assets, or legal existence.
+The Civil and Commercial Code does not provide a single definition of restructuring but regulates the legal mechanisms for restructuring.

-These mechanisms include capital increases or reductions, share transfers, amendments to articles of association, creation of different share classes, changes in directorship or management authority, mergers, amalgamations, and business or asset transfers.
+These mechanisms include capital increases or reductions, share transfers, amendments to articles of association, and the creation of different share classes.
+Other mechanisms involve changes in directorship or management authority, mergers, amalgamations, and business or asset transfers.
 Each of these operations is subject to specific statutory requirements, shareholder approvals, and registration formalities with the Department of Business Development (DBD).

-Importantly, company restructuration is distinguished from ordinary management decisions by its legal impact.
-A restructuration alters the company’s legal framework and may affect third parties, including creditors, employees, regulators, and tax authorities.
-As such, it is subject to mandatory procedures designed to protect stakeholder interests and maintain transparency.
+Company restructuring differs from ordinary management decisions due to its legal impact.
+A restructuring alters the company’s legal framework and may affect third parties, such as creditors, employees, regulators, and tax authorities.
+It is subject to mandatory procedures that protect stakeholder interests and maintain transparency.

 Why companies in Thailand undertake a company restructuration

-Company restructuration in Thailand is driven by a combination of strategic, regulatory, and financial considerations.
-For many businesses, restructuration becomes unavoidable as the company evolves or faces new constraints.
+Company restructuring in Thailand is driven by strategic, regulatory, and financial considerations.
+Many businesses face it as they evolve or encounter new constraints.

-One of the most common drivers is regulatory compliance, particularly with the Foreign Business Act.
-Foreign investors may need to restructure shareholding or voting arrangements to comply with ownership limits, eliminate nominee risks, or respond to regulatory scrutiny.
-In other cases, restructuration is required to align the company’s structure with BOI promotion conditions, which often impose specific requirements regarding capitalisation, activities, and governance.
+A common driver is regulatory compliance, especially with the Foreign Business Act.
+Foreign investors may need to restructure shareholding or voting arrangements to meet ownership limits, eliminate nominee risks, or respond to regulatory scrutiny.
+In some cases, restructuring aligns the company’s structure with BOI promotion conditions, which impose specific requirements on capitalisation, activities, and governance.

-Company restructuration is also frequently undertaken to facilitate investment and financing.
-Investors typically require a clear and legally secure ownership structure before injecting capital.
+Restructuring also facilitates investment and financing.
+Investors typically require a clear, legally secure ownership structure before injecting capital.
 This may involve consolidating shareholdings, issuing preferred shares, or reorganising group structures.

-From a tax and risk management perspective, restructuration may be used to separate business lines, isolate liabilities, or prepare for mergers, acquisitions, or divestments.
-However, tax considerations must be handled carefully, as aggressive or artificial restructurations may be challenged by the Revenue Department.
+From a tax and risk management perspective, restructuring helps separate business lines, isolate liabilities, or prepare for mergers, acquisitions, or divestments.
+Companies must manage tax considerations carefully, as aggressive or artificial restructurings may face challenges from the Revenue Department.

 Main forms of company restructuration available in Thailand